 Enable Your Research Vision

 The GVU Center supports graduate and undergraduate research by helping students develop their ideas and shape them into real-world applications.
 GVU provides a hackerspace, dedicated prototyping and design lab, and a secure, private space for usability studies.
 GVU Resource Labs are available for use by any faculty, staff, or student at Georgia Tech.
 Please contact firstname.lastname@example.org for more information.

 Built for Success

 The App Lab is a “hackerspace” devoted to the creation of mobile applications and technologies across a range of platforms.
 It is equipped with the software and hardware necessary for mobile app development.
-The App Lab is available for club meetings and classes and hosts tutorials run by both the RNOC and other partners.
+The App Lab is available for club meetings and classes and hosts tutorials run by both IPaT and other partners.

 Location: TSRB 333